gabebw/pidgin2adium/README.md

 ## SYNOPSIS:

 This library needs access to aliases to work correctly, which may require a bit of explanation.
-Adium and Pidgin allow you to set aliases for buddies as well as for yourself, so that you show up in chats as (for example) "Me" instead of as "best\_screen\_name\_ever\_018845".
+Adium and Pidgin allow you to set aliases for buddies as well as for yourself, so that you show up in chats as (for example) `Me` instead of as `best_screen_name_ever_018845`.

 However, Pidgin then uses aliases in the log file instead of the actual screen name, which complicates things.
 To parse properly, this gem needs to know which aliases belong to you so it can map them to the correct screen name.
 If it encounters an alias that you did not list,  it assumes that it belongs to the person to whom you are chatting.
-Note that aliases are lower-cased and space is removed, so providing "Gabe B-W, GBW" is the same as providing "gabeb-w,gbw".
+Note that aliases are lower-cased and space is removed, so providing `Gabe B-W, GBW` is the same as providing `gabeb-w,gbw`.

 You do not need to provide your screenname in the alias list.

-### Example (using library)
+### Example
-The library style allows you to parse a log file and get back a LogFile instance for easy reading, manipulation, etc. If you don't need to do anything with the individual messages, use Pidgin2Adium.parse.
+This parses a log file and loops through the returned LogFile.

     require 'pidgin2adium'
     logfile = Pidgin2Adium.parse("/path/to/log/file.html", "gabe,gbw,gabeb-w")
-    if logfile == false
+    if logfile
-      puts "Oh no!
-Could not parse!"
-    else
       logfile.each do |message|
         # Every Message subclass has sender, time, and buddy_alias
         puts "Sender's screen name: #{message.sender}"